openbpm-platform/openbpm-control/README.md

 1. Docker

-Flowset Control tests use [Testcontainers](https://testcontainers.com/) to run database and BPM engine containers. and do not require a pre-prepared running instances for them.
+Flowset Control Community tests use [Testcontainers](https://testcontainers.com/) to run database and BPM engine containers. and do not require a pre-prepared running instances for them.

-To run all tests in Flowset Control, use the following command:
+To run all tests in Flowset Control Community, use the following command:

 ```shell
 .\gradlew test